 "Every other democracy in the world has a health care system that covers everybody, and we don't."

-Howard Dean on Sunday, September 13th, 2009 in remarks on NBC's Meet the Press
+Howard Dean, Sunday on NBC's Meet the Press

 * * *

 Supporters of health care reform have often said health coverage in the United States lags behind other countries.
-On the Sept.
-13 edition of NBC's Meet the Press, former Vermont Gov. Howard Dean said the U.S. should meet the standards of its international peers.
+On Sunday, former chairman of the Democratic National Committee Howard Dean said the United States should meet the standards of its international peers.

-But is he right that the United States is alone among democracies?
+But is he right that the United States is the lone democracy not providing health care for all?
 No.

 It is true that most, if not all, industrialized democracies in Western Europe have systems that experts consider universal coverage, as do wealthier countries such as Japan, Australia, New Zealand and Canada.
-But other democracies fall short, according to international statistics and a half-dozen experts we spoke with.
+But other large democracies - including Mexico, India and Turkey - fall short, according to international statistics and a half-dozen experts we spoke with.

-A number of other large democratic countries have struggled with carrying out their stated promises to provide universal coverage.
-In South Africa and the Philippines, for instance, widespread poverty, insufficient health budgets and a shaky medical infrastructure -- especially in rural areas -- have posed steep challenges, experts say.
+A number of other democratic countries have struggled with carrying out their stated promises to provide universal coverage.
+In South Africa and the Philippines, for instance, widespread poverty, insufficient health budgets and a shaky medical infrastructure - especially in rural areas - have posed steep challenges, experts say.

 We called Dean to ask about his comment.
 A spokeswoman said that the former governor "simply misspoke.
 He meant to say, as he has for years, that every other industrialized democracy" has universal coverage.